patsroy/3CSE/README.md

 # Python with Django

-This repository has been created to help out
+This repository has been created to help
 Students who want to learn Python with Django.

 ## How to use this Project